-Established in 2010, Genesis Children's Theatre started when mother and daughter team, Neicole Woodall and Megan Demsky, wanted to offer something new and exciting for the young actors in North Texas.
-They both wanted to create a space where all kinds of children and their families can come together and enjoy an environment where the art and discipline of acting and the nurturing of their students is always the goal.
-Starting with one summer camp, Genesis has grown and grown.
-Ms. Megan and Mrs. Neicole both believe that if you have a good thing, people will want to be a part of it.
-And they have!
-Genesis Children's Theatre has had it's own performing space since 2011.
+Established in 2010, Genesis Children's Theatre started when the mother and daughter team of Neicole Woodall and Megan Demsky wanted to offer something new and exciting to the young actors in North Texas.
+Together, they wanted to create a space where all kinds of children and their families could come together.
+Starting with one summer camp, Genesis has grown into a full children's theater.
+They have created an environment where teaching the art and discipline of acting, as well as nurturing the students, is always the goal.
+Because the process is the focus, the product is always heart-warming and inspiring.
+Mrs. Megan and Mrs. Neicole believe that if you have a good thing, people will be drawn to it.
 Thrilled and excited for the years ahead, Genesis Children's Theatre will always strive to be an arts advocate for all children of North Texas.

 Neicole Woodall: Founder & Executive Director